MinKhantt/ecommerce-backend/README.md

 ## Notes

-This is a student learning project.
+This is my Spring Boot learning project.
 I plan to add unit tests and Swagger/OpenAPI docs next.